Shamanic Healing Practices

 Soul Retrieval: Shamans believe that parts of the human soul are free to leave the body.
 The soul is the axis mundi, the center of the shamanic healing arts.
 Shamans know how to shift their state of consciousness, which allows their free soul to travel and retrieve ancient wisdom and lost power.
 The soul is free to leave the body.
 Often parts or aspects of our soul may get lost or leave the body, due to lack of safety.
 Soul parts leave the body to protect the soul and the human from even greater emotional or physical wounding.
 The shaman must intervene and retrieve these fractured or lost aspects of the souls essence.

-Reasons For Soul Loss
+Reasons for Soul Loss

 Shamanic Journeying: The shamanic journey transpires by shifting awareness or consciousness so the shaman can leave the body.
 The drum and/ or rattle are both integral components of shamanic journeys.
 The slow repetitive rhythm shifts of the shamans energetic “rhythm” allows shamans to journey or travel into different spiritual dimensions such as the upper, lower and middle worlds.
 The rhythm of the drum transports shamans you into a different spiritual state so they can journey.
 The drum beat used is very close to the frequency that is measured from the earth.